 The final and most important ingredient mold needs is moisture.
 Mold can not grow without moisture.
-In the Poughkeepsie, Hopewell Junction, and Newburgh areas, the biggest challenge for home owners is keeping moisture down because of the high humidity levels caused by higher temperatures.
+In the Southeast New York, the biggest challenge for home owners is keeping moisture down because of the high humidity levels caused by higher temperatures.
 Humidity control is essential to mold control.
 Other sources of moisture could be caused by leaking pipes, roofs, environmental events like floods, sewer backups, and of course human error, like forgetting to turn off the water in your bathtub.

 Mold prevention is based on moisture prevention.